NH Wildlife Sightings Instructions

 Location Description: Describe the location of the Site.

 Habitat Information: If you select "Vernal Pool", a field will appear that asks if the observation was made from public land.
 If the observation was not made on public land, a field will appear that asks for landowner information.
-You'll be taken to an additional reporting page for the vernal pool once you click "save."br> If you select a habitat types other than vernal pool, you will be able to add additional information on a habitat description and other comments.
+You'll be taken to an additional reporting page for the vernal pool once you click "save."br>

 Click "Save" to confirm and add your wildlife observations to this site.